Roofing CRM Software: Top 5 Picks Compared for 2026

 Price: Pricing varies | Free trial: Yes

-Roofr started as a roof measurement tool and expanded into a full CRM/proposal platform.
-It’s particularly strong on the sales side — modern, customer-facing proposals with material options, financing, and visualizers.
+Roofr started as a roof measurement tool and expanded into a full CRM.
+It’s particularly strong on the sales side.
+Modern, customer-facing proposals come with material options, financing, and visualizers.

 Strengths: